fenz85/PasswordPusher/docs/tools.md

 #### Browser JS Console

-You can test this in your browsers' Javascript console by going to the front page of Password Pusher and enter:
+You can test this in your browsers' Javascript console by going to the front page of PWSend and enter:

 ```
 $.post('https://pwpush.com/p.json',